Higher-order topological corner states and edge states in grid-like frames: Acknowledgements

 \section{Acknowledgements}

-Y. S., J. X. and J. W. thank the National Natural Science Foundation of China (Grant No.\ 11991033), and L.-H. S. thanks the Beijing Natural Science Foundation (Grant No.\ JQ21001), for support of this work.
+Y. S., J. X., and J. W. thank the National Natural Science Foundation of China (Grant No.\ 12232001) for support of this work.
+We thank Dr.\ Hao Qiu from Suzhou Laboratory for helpful discussions.